alberth8/PairingService/dockerInstructions.md

 Include all of the above to make one docker file.

-## Step 2: Creat your docker-compose file
+## Step 2: Create your docker-compose file

 If you don't need to create a container just for your database, then something similar what's below should suffice.
 Although I didn't need to, I tried to do two separate containers, but wasn't able to.
 I'd still like to know how to though, so if anyone knows what I need to change to get that working, please let me know.